The Last Encounter of Jews in the Lifetime of Mohammad (S.A.W)

 Secret Planning from Jews

-As Hazrat Ali (R.A) joined this expedition late due to his eye infection.
-Prophet (S.A.W) supplicated for him before handing the banner.
-Moreover, the Prophet (S.A.W) instructed him to invite the enemy to Islam.
-If they rejected the call of faith, Ali (R.A) was ordered to fight.
+Hazrat Ali (R.A.) joined this expedition late due to an eye infection.
+Prophet (S.A.W.) appointed him the commander of the Muslim army on that day and handed him the banner of Jihad.
+Alongside, He (S.A.W.) directed him to invite the enemy to Islam, and if they did not accept the call of faith, then fight.

 General Combat